DESIGN PHILOSOPHY definition

 • Design Development Documents means the Drawings, Specifications and other documents prepared by the Trade Contractor that establish and describe the size and character of the Trade Contractor Work as to architectural, civil, structural, mechanical and electrical systems, graphics and signage, and other elements, and which include typical construction details, equipment layouts and specifications that identify major materials and systems.

-• MEPS means the New MAS Electronic Payment and Book-Entry System and has the same meaning as set out in the Payment and Settlement Systems (Finality and Netting) (Designated System) Order 2012;
+• MEPS means the New MAS Electronic Payment and Book-Entry System, as described in the Payment and Settlement Systems (Finality and Netting) (Designated System) (New MAS Electronic Payment and Book-Entry System) Order 2006;